-- (i) update references to other documents; and - (ii) update the provisions for waterproofing of wet areas; and - (iii) update balustrading provisions to include wire balustrades; and - (iv) include minor technical changes.
+- (b) The purpose of BCA 2005 is to- - (i) update references to other documents; and - (ii) update the provisions for waterproofing of wet areas; and - (iii) update balustrading provisions to include wire balustrades; and - (iv) include minor technical changes.

 (a) The 2006 edition of the BCA was adopted by the Commonwealth, States and Territories as set out in Table 4.0.